-Speak with your family, friends and neighbors to ensure that they are aware of the issues facing non-profit housing providers and co-operatives.
+Speak with your family, friends and neighbors to ensure that they are aware of the issues facing non-profit housing providers.

 Make sure your residents know how to register to vote.
 Encourage people to vote by putting up non-partisan posters in your housing development.